NVIDIA/nvindex-cloud/README.md

 The scene file and metadata must go into `gs://your-bucket/root/example_dataset1/scene`.
-The root directory `gs://your-bucket/root` is copied to the `/scenes` directory in the container.
-The application looks in the `/scenes` directory and scans for first level directories that contain the path `scene/scene.prj` and that path is a valid scene file config.
+The root directory `gs://your-bucket/root` is copied to the `/scenes` directory in the container (except the data, which is accessed directly).
+The application looks into the `/scenes` directory and scans for first level directories that contain the path `scene/scene.prj` and that path contains a valid scene file.
 All the directories matching this criteria are shown in the scene selector.

 The data directory is not copied inside the container; the NVIDIA IndeX application reads it directly from the bucket.
 This means that the data can be stored